 Costume parties take place in many of Milan's nightclubs, so pack something creative if you're planning for a night on the town.

 Held in early to mid-November, the EICMA Motorcycle Show draws motorcycle fans from all over the world to see the latest models and gear.
 Custom bike builders also show off their latest choppers.

 The expo began in 1914 and now features exhibitors from nearly 40 countries.
 There are tracks where you can test the newest motorcycles and booths where you can purchase everything related to motorcycles.
 It's a festive affair with music, demonstrations and the glitz of an International trade show.

 Opera is not the only form of music beloved in Milan.
 Milan is also home to some great jazz.
-Each town in Italy has their own jazz clubs which organize special performances at regular intervals.
+Most major cities have jazz clubs which organize special performances at regular intervals.

 In Milan, the annual jazz festival, called JAZZMI, starts in the first week of November and can last for up to a month.
 You'll be able to visit a variety of venues to hear famous Italian and European jazz musicians.

-The Milanoltre Festival of dance has been a Milanese tradition for over 30 years.
+The Milanoltre Festival of dance has been a Milanese tradition for more than 30 years.
 This festival of contemporary dance features Italian and international artists.
 Each year, there are performances by major artists as well as opportunities to see up and coming artists and choreography.